Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Translate First Reorder Later

 \subsection{Monotonic Translator}

-The Monotonic Translator is responsible for making an initial prediction of the MR sequence, which will contain the correct symbols in monotonic order.
-To create the training bi-sequences we use alignment information and permute the gold MR sequences to obtain a monotonic mapping with the NL.
+The Monotonic Translator is responsible for making an initial prediction of the MR sequence, which will contain the correct tokens in monotonic order.
+To create the training bi-sequences, we use alignment information and permute the gold MR sequences to obtain a monotonic mapping with the NL.
 As a concrete example, consider the non-monotonic alignment in Figure \ref{fig:example-alignment-definition}a, and its monotonic translation in Figure \ref{fig:example-alignment-definition}b.

 The translation task can be formulated in various ways.
 In our implementation, we work with two alternative approaches: a seq2seq Translator, and a tagger Translator.
 In the seq2seq formulation, $\bf x$ is fed into an encoder network, which produces a hidden vector.
-The hidden vector is in turn fed to a decoder network which produces the output $\bf z$, i.e., the monotonically aligned MR. This can be implemented, for example, with a BART model \citep{lewis-etal-2020-bart}, which uses a bidirectional encoder and a left-to-right decoder.
+The hidden vector is fed to a decoder network which produces the output $\bf z$, i.e., the monotonically aligned MR. This can be implemented, for example, with a BART model \citep{lewis-etal-2020-bart}, which uses a bidirectional encoder and a left-to-right decoder.
 In our experiments, we use the multilingual version of BART \citep{liu-etal-2020-multilingual-denoising}.
-In the tagging formulation, the Translator assigns an MR word to each word in $\bf x$, obtaining the monotonic translation $\bf z$ by explicitly aligning in a word-by-word fashion.
+In the tagging formulation, the Translator assigns an MR token to each token in $\bf x$, obtaining the monotonic translation $\bf z$ by explicitly aligning in a token-by-token fashion.
 We implement this with a BERT model \citep{devlin-etal-2019-bert} and we use its classification head as the tagger.

-A crucial difference between the seq2seq and the tagger Translator is that the latter needs $\bf x$ and $\bf z$ to be of the same length.
-The seq2seq Translator can learn to perform deletion operations from the raw NL, without needing epsilons in the input to perform insertion operations.
-By contrast, the tagger Translator needs insertion operations to be performed on $\bf x$ before it can predict $\bf z$.
+A crucial difference between the seq2seq and the tagger Translator is that the latter needs $\bf x$ and $\bf z$ to be the same length.
+The seq2seq Translator can learn to perform deletion operations from the raw NL, without needing epsilons in the input to perform insertions.
+By contrast, the tagger Translator needs insertions to be performed on $\bf x$ before predicting $\bf z$.
 In general, NL sequences are significantly longer than the MR sequences, i.e., most epsilons are in the MR sequence.
 In other words, deletions are more frequent than insertions.
-However, for some datasets there are alignments that contain epsilons in the NL sequence: at prediction time we will not know where insertions might occur, and thus we need a way to predict them.
-For this purpose we additionally include a model in our processing pipeline which inserts the missing epsilons in $\bf x$ when necessary.
-Similarly to \citet{ribeiro-etal-2018-local} this model is a simple rule-based system based on a list of prefix patterns compiled from the training data.